Can Passkeys Be Stolen?

 can passkeys be stolen

-Can Passkeys Be Stolen?#
+Can Passkeys Be Hacked or Stolen?#

 Passkeys are a modern authentication method designed to replace traditional passwords, providing a more secure and user-friendly experience.
 The security of passkeys lies in the way they handle key pairs and the storage of sensitive data: